scottie-l/reading-notes/reading-notes-201/class-07.md

 Research to find essential metrics.
 Then use those to build self-contained objects with same attributes and behaviors.

 Constructor function defined using function expression.
-Variable declared, and then assigned a functin with 2 parameters.
+Variable declared, and then assigned a function with 2 parameters.
 When called, data inside these parameters is stored inside the two variables.
 This can now be referenced later.
 After the constructor function definition, 2 objects are instantiated with the 'new' keyword and properties are initialized by calling the constructor function.
 After instantized and initialized, objects are stored inside the variables.

 Object-oriented programming in JavaScript at its most fundamental level.
 1- The new keyword instantiates 'creates' an object.
 Constructor function initializes the properties inside the object using the '.this' variable.
 Object is now stored in variable for later use.

-Summary (Copied from Codefellows, "Domain Modeling" link):
+Summary (Copied from Code Fellows, "Domain Modeling" link):

 Domain modeling is the process of creating a conceptual model for a specific problem.
 And a domain model that's articulated well can verify and validate your understanding of that problem.